Wilkes University: Colonel Corner University Bookstore

 The university partnered with neighboring King's College to operate a joint for-profit bookstore in downtown Wilkes-Barre.
 The new bookstore opened in October 2006, consolidating two independent bookstores into one new facility.
 The new bookstore, run by Barnes & Noble College Booksellers, was located in the basement and first floor of the Innovation Center on South Main Street.
 The bookstore included a full selection of general trade books, a full-service Starbucks cafe, lounges and study areas, and a spirit shop featuring products from both Wilkes and King's College.
 In 2021 the bookstore returned to the main campus no longer partnered with King's College.
 Colonel Corner is located inside the Henry Student Center and offers school supplies and spirit wear.

 Karambelas Media and Communications Center

 In August 2017, the university dedicated the newly renovated Bartikowsky Jewelers building as the Clayton and Theresa Karambelas Media and Communications Center.
 It houses WCLH 90.7 FM (the university radio station), the Beacon newspaper, Zebra Communications (a student-run public relations agency) and the Sordoni Art Gallery.

 Dorothy Dickson Darte Center for the Performing Arts

 The Darte Center is the home of performing arts at Wilkes University.
 Built in 1965 to replace the Chase Theater (a converted carriage house), it includes the Darling Theater, which seats 478, a black box theater which seats 48, and a two-story music building.
 The land on which the Darte Center sits was donated by the Wyoming Valley Society of Arts and Sciences.
 The building was financed by an anonymous donation of $1 million by Dorothy Dickson Darte and dedicated in her honor after her death.
+In late October 2022 Wilkes University announced the receipt of a 2.5 million grant that will finance major renovations to the center, particularly to bring the performing arts center to ADA compliance.